 A restaurant is only as good its staff.
 The bartender, servers, and help staff are the heart and soul of a restaurant.
 They have the most direct relationship with guests and..

 Ah, the sacred wine by the glass list...
 In many restaurants the glass list is responsible for up to 75% of all wine sales.
-With gross margins on glass pours often exceeding..
+With gross margins on glass pours often exceeding 65%,..

 Everywhere we look, it seems like a new, high-level cocktail program is being offered at bars both new and old.
-More restaurants and bars are adding inventive cocktails to..
+More restaurants and bars are adding inventive cocktails to their..

 Once, during a busy Friday night a bar in Chicago, a recently hired server returned a glass of White Zinfandel to the bartender.
-The wine, a blush pink color, wavered in the..
+The wine, a blush pink color, wavered in the glass..

 Pricing drinks can be a tricky part of the bar business, but it doesn’t have to be.
 Pricing your drinks properly ensures that you are able to sustain your bar long-term, and it..

-Taking liquor inventory at your bar or restaurant can be a pain.
-But the best way to minimize the pain is to create a liquor inventory spreadsheet that is organized and allows..
+Taking bar inventory at your bar or restaurant can be a pain.
+But the best way to minimize the pain is to create a liquor inventory spreadsheet that is organized and allows you to..

 A well run bar should have an alcohol cost between 18-20% of sales.
 It's the golden range for bar managers and beverage directors.
 And, like baseball players striving to have a..